-- · Something to drum on, such as the floor, thighs, or books - · Space to sit in a circle
+- · Something to drum on, such as the floor, their legs or books - · Space to sit in a circle

-- 1. Have learners sit in a circle. - 2.
-Tell learners to repeat the drumbeat that you create, as many times as the number of fingers you hold up.
+- 1. Ask learners to sit in a circle. - 2.
+Instruct learners to repeat the drumbeat that you create as many times as the number of fingers you hold up.
 For example, if you hold up four fingers, learners should repeat the drumbeat four times and then stop. - 3.
-Take turns going around the circle or break into small groups so that each learner gets a chance to be the lead drummer.
+Go around the circle or split into small groups so that each learner gets a chance to be the lead drummer.

-Have learners make drums.
+Get learners to make drums.